User Manual

 Appearance may change depending on if you’re logged in or not.

 • QRcodeLab - online qr generator - subscription preview popupUpper part of the panel (in blue): will display a pop-up with detailed information about your subscription.
-In demo mode as well as with a registered free plan, downloads are unlimited but some limitations may apply: in demo mode you can’t change the content of the QR code, in free plan a small ad shows up alongside the QR code.
-Please refer to our pricing.
+In guest mode as well as with a registered free plan downloads are unlimited, but some limitations apply: in guest mode you can’t change the content of the QR code, and in free plan a small ad shows up alongside the QR code.
+Refer to the pricing section for detailed information.

 • Login: self explaining, use this interface to log into your QR generator account (if you have one).
 Otherwise, just read below.